 6. Articular Fracture (Fracture-Dislocation) Articular fracture indicates that the subchondral bone and articular cartilage.
 Articular fracture is synonymous (intra-articular) fracture and means fracture within a joint.
-The term periarticular fracture () Fracture-dislocation describes joint fractures result subluxation or luxation, difficult to treat.
+The term periarticular fracture (Extraarticular fractures) are those in which the fracture line does not enter the joint space.
+Fracture-dislocation describes joint fractures result subluxation or luxation, difficult to treat.